USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Summary and future work

 \begin{acks} The authors would like to acknowledge Yonggang Gu at the Experimental Center of Engineering and Material Sciences of USTC for his assistance in training and providing the laser tracking equipment.
 The authors would like to express our gratitude to STATE GRID ANHUI ELECTRIC POWER CO.
 LTD. for their support in providing us with a bucket truck.
-The authors gratefully acknowledge support from the National Key R\&D Program of China (No. 2018YFB1307403), the Fundamental Research Funds for the Central Universities and the Cyrus Tang Foundation. \end{acks}
+The author would like to express gratitude to Meta AI Research, FAIR for generously open-sourcing the Segment Anything project.
+This invaluable contribution played a pivotal role in enabling us to successfully construct the Semantic FLICAR dataset.
+The authors gratefully acknowledge support from the National Key R\&D Program of China (No. 2018YFB1307403), the Fundamental Research Funds for the Central Universities, and the Cyrus Tang Foundation. \end{acks}